appmlk/ConDefects/README.md

-# StuDefects Dataset and Toolkit
+# ConDefects Dataset and Toolkit

-StuDefects is a specialized dataset and toolkit derived from student submissions on the AtCoder platform.
+ConDefects is a specialized dataset and toolkit derived from student submissions on the AtCoder platform.
 It's engineered to advance research in **Fault Localization** and **Program Repair**.
 The toolkit comes with a unique time-filtering feature, providing the flexibility to evaluate various Language Learning Models.
 It goes beyond being just a collection of faulty code, offering annotations for each code snippet that detail the precise fault position and its corrected version.
 Additionally, it includes utilities for **running tests** and **collecting coverage information**.

 ## Dataset Checkout